 This course emphasizes what students are able to do in the language.
 Students communicate regarding a variety of topics in the past, present and future.
 Students continue to study Francophone culture through reading, lectures, discussions, and the use of media and technology.
-Students who successfully complete this course will earn one high school world languages course credit.
-See Credit for High School Courses Taken in Middle School on page 7.
+One high school World Language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.